SufyanCyberLab/SufyanCyberLab/README.md

+About Me

-Hi, I'm Sufyan Nadeem Hussain
+Hi, I’m Sufyan Nadeem Hussain.

-A bit of myself - I am a graduate student who acheived a first-class Bachelor's in Cybersecurity.
+I am a graduate with a first-class Bachelor’s degree in Cybersecurity, passionate about defending systems and exploring real-world threats.

-🎯CyberSecurity Enthusiast|SOC Analyst

-What I will Learn
+🎯 Cybersecurity Enthusiast | Aspiring SOC Analyst

+My Learning Goals

-Learn SOC tools and operations
+Gain hands-on experience with SOC tools and operations

-Explore network and web attacks
+Explore network and web attacks to understand attacker behavior

-Monitor endpoints for threats
+Monitor endpoints for potential threats

-Utilise SIEM to handle incidents
+Utilize SIEM platforms to detect and respond to incidents

+I am building this portfolio to showcase my practical skills, labs, and projects, demonstrating my readiness for real-world SOC roles.